 One trend in marketing these days is creating a puzzle of text in the shape of the product you’re trying to sell.
 Sure, you can just show a cup of coffee, but what if you could actually make that cup tempt the viewer with enticing words like rich, delicious, flavor, hot?
 You can change the font style, color, and size according to the product you’re selling.
 And if you’re not marketing a product, try using this technique for a party invite or baby announcement.

 Tip: This image was created with five lines of text in the Antonio font, positioned to achieve the martini glass shape.
-The olive was made with shape overlays and placed behind the text using the Layers palette.
+The olive was made with shape graphics and placed behind the text using the Layers palette.